Vibration risk assessment

 Duties of manufacturers and supplier

-How can tool and machine manufacturers and suppliers help?
+How tool and machine manufacturers and suppliers can help

 For most types of tool, manufacturers use internationally agreed test methods for vibration testing.
 These allow you to compare the vibration performance of different brands and models of the same type of tool.
 Unfortunately, many of these test methods do not represent the way tools perform at work and vibration levels in the workplace may be much higher than those in this type of 'laboratory' test.